2373 Donovan Road, Englewood,

 I have been an independent

-actors, writers and artists surrounded
+director, so musicians, actors, writers and artists surrounded

 I started painting when I was 8 years

 old and did my first outdoor art show, The Allentown Art Festival

 album covers for bands and backdrops for theaters in the area.

 After two years in the Fine Arts Department of York University

 Design, in Sarasota, Florida, and moved south where I studied

 painting and printmaking.

 I have always been a painter.
 I started

 was young and thriving and the American economy was healthy.

 With a full show schedule and monthly gallery orders, being a